AZTool-Labs/Aztec.dart/README.md

 ### Aztec.dart
-A Flutter SDK for Noir and Aztec Network integration Build privacy-preserving applications with zero-knowledge proofs
+A Flutter SDK for Noir and Aztec Network integration.
+Build privacy-preserving applications with zero-knowledge proofs.

 ## Overview

-Aztec.dart is a Flutter SDK that provides a comprehensive toolkit for integrating zero-knowledge proofs using Noir and interacting with the Aztec Network.
+Aztec.dart is a Flutter Package that provides a comprehensive toolkit for integrating zero-knowledge proofs using Noir and interacting with the Aztec Network.
 It enables developers to build privacy-preserving applications with features like private transactions, zero-knowledge smart contracts, and secure cross-chain operations.

 ## Features